Udzu/dataglasses/README.md

 # dataklasses

-A mini-package to simplify the creation of dataclasses from JSON.
+A small package to simplify creating dataclasses from JSON and validating that JSON.

 ## Installation